MizioAnd/store-product-service/README.md

 mysql> create user 'springuser'@'%' identified by 'ThePassword'; -- Creates the user mysql> grant all on storee.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database

+If you use Maven, you can run the application by using

+$ ./mvnw spring-boot:run

+Alternatively, you can build the JAR file with ./mvnw clean package and then run the JAR file, as follows:

 To build on linux,

 $ ./mvnw clean package